TechAvangers/TrackIT-iOS/README.md

 Anyone can use TrackIT including android users.
 Your device is advertising itself the whole time you are scanning so this other user can record your device as well.

-After you connect to the internet ( ```keep in mind that app should at least be in the background not closed```) app connects to a server and syncs your stored sessions.
+After you connect to the internet ( ```keep in mind that app should at least be in the background not closed```) the app connects to a server and syncs your stored sessions.

 Some days later, you have received notification that is stating that you have been in close proximity with someone who has tested **positive** for COVID-19.

-if you receive such a notification it is a good idea to self-quarantine and report your symptoms trough your government suggested channel.
+If you receive such a notification it is a good idea to self-quarantine and report your symptoms trough your government suggested channel.

 Functionalities
 ---
-TrackIT mobile app utilizes Bluetooth capability of the device and tracks infections in the community.
+The TrackIT mobile app utilizes Bluetooth capabilities of the device and tracks infections in the community.
 <br>
 When application opens the app it utilizes two features simultaneously: